 So, to fully understand “what is CDI”, let’s talk about the program itself.
 A Clinical Documentation Integrity (CDI) program is designed to clarify imprecise and incomplete provider documentation.
 A CDI program not only helps physicians with documentation improvement but ensures the correct translation of physician documentation to the proper ICD-10 codes submitted on the hospital claim.
 This in turn will ensure that the illness severity in patients is accurately reflected, and proper payment for the care provided is received.

 The CDI team is multidisciplinary and includes clinicians, clinical documentation specialists, and coders.
 All these stakeholders play a crucial role in ensuring precise documentation and correct coding that accurately reflects the true illness severity of our patients.

 Clinical Documentation Integrity (CDI) Specialists are employed by hospitals to concurrently review patients’ medical records, assign a working DRG and determine if the documentation accurately reflects severity of illness if the patient.
 The CDI specialist queries clinicians for clarification when an improvement opportunity is identified, such as clinical findings supporting a more specific or additional diagnosis not yet documented, or when there is conflicting or confusing diagnostic or procedural information.
-Clear and precise documentation of CDI resources paints the true nature of the patient’s condition that supports correct coding and DRG assignment.
+Clear and precise documentation paints the true nature of the patient’s condition that supports correct coding and DRG assignment.